Cootamundra West railway station

-Cootamundra West railway station is a heritage-listed former railway station on the Lake Cargelligo line at Cootamundra, Cootamundra-Gundagai Regional Council, New South Wales, Australia.
+Cootamundra West railway station is a heritage-listed former railway station on the Lake Cargelligo line located in Cootamundra, New South Wales, Australia.
+It lies approximately 2 km NNE of Cootamundra railway station.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened in 1911.
-The station has been closed since 1983 when passenger services along the branch were withdrawn, although freight service continues.
+The station has been closed since 1983 when passenger services along the branch were withdrawn, although freight has continued to use the line.

 Description

 The station complex consists of a double-storey, type 11 brick station building and brick-faced platform dating from 1911 as well as a former refreshment room.
 It survives in good condition.